Carter Barrett: Career and politics

 In 2022, Barrett defeated incumbent Sheri Gilligan in the primary following a runoff; Gilligan previously opposed aspects of then-Speaker David Ralston's mental health bill, and Ralston's campaign committee supported Barrett, helping him to raise over $280,000.
 He went on to defeat Democratic challenger Sydney Walker in November 2022.

 In an interview in 2022, Barrett said the 24th House district is "the only political office I ever intend to run for."
+The Coalition of Advocates for Georgia's Elderly honored Barrett as 2023 Outstanding Legislator of the Year.